sciath/sciath/docs/design.rst

 We wrote SciATH because we couldn't find a test harness that did what we wanted.
 We wanted to  replace and generalize an existing simple test suite for `pTatin3D`_ , an MPI-based code for regional geodynamic simulation.
-We wanted something tailored to test scientific applications, which tend to be
+SciATH is tailored to test scientific applications, which tend to be

 * hard to unit test, being monolithic applications controlled by large parameter files and generating large output
 * susceptible to numerical "noise"